Summer Olympic Games / All-time Medal Table by Country

 *Independent Olympic Participants.
 Yugoslav athletes from Serbia, Montenegro and Macedonia competed under this denomination at the 1992 Games (0 G / 1 S / 2 B).

-*United Arab Republic: Union of Egypt and Syria from 1958 to 1961. ursuing his dream of Arab unity, Egypt´s Prime Minister Gamal Abdel Nasser effected in 1958 a union between Egypt and Syria under the name of the United Arab Republic.
+*United Arab Republic: Union of Egypt and Syria from 1958 to 1961. pursuing his dream of Arab unity, Egypt´s Prime Minister Gamal Abdel Nasser effected in 1958 a union between Egypt and Syria under the name of the United Arab Republic.
 Egypt retained the official name of the republic until 1971.
 In this table included in Egypt's totals.

 *Yugoslavia participated at the Olympic Games from 1920 to 1988, first as Kingdom of Yugoslavia and as Socialist Federal Republic of Yugoslavia since 1948.
 After its breakup, Bosnia-Herzegovina, Croatia, and Slovenia competed independently since the 1992 games, and Macedonia since 1996.
 The state union of Serbia and Montenegro (which was still called Yugoslavia until 2003) competed together in 1996, 2000 and 2004.
 Finally, the union was dissolved in 2006, so Montenegro (MNG) and Serbia (SRB) compete as different nations since the 2008 Olympics.